turbot/steampipe-plugin-gcp/docs/tables/gcp_admin_reports_token_activity.md

 # Table: gcp_admin_reports_token_activity - Query GCP Admin Reports Token Activity Events using SQL

-Google Admin Reports Token Activity captures events related to OAuth and API tokens—such as token creation, refresh, revocation, and invalidation—within your organization.
-This table exposes those audit records via Steampipe’s SQL interface.
+Google Admin Reports Token Activity captures events related to OAuth and API tokens—such as token authorization (connections to other services using Google account) and revocation.

 ## Table Usage Guide